joshuahigginson1/DevOps_Assessment_1/README.md

 - ~~On a separate page, psychiatrists can see a list of posts that they haven't currently reviewed.~~
 - ~~Psychiatrists can comment on user moods.~~ (Framework is in place, however functionality was a lot more difficult than first envisioned.)

-Although full CRUD functionality has not yet been implemented, I really have been working hard at this project:
+Although **full** CRUD functionality has not yet been implemented, I have been working very hard on this project, having additionally implemented:

 - User authentication.
-- Favicons change depending on which user is currently logged in.
+- Custom favicons, which change depending on which user is currently logged in.
 - Custom error handling.
 - Meticulous attention to detail in bug fixes.
-- A custom test server layout for Flask apps running on an application factory model.
+- A custom test server class for Flask apps running on an application factory model.
 - The start of a Page Oriented Model approach to functional testing.
 - Nginx acting as reverse-proxy so that our app can be accessed by a domain name: www.miwellness.co.uk
-- An automated risk assessment spreadsheet that adheres to industry standard automated tolerance levels. _With dynamic colours._
+- An automated risk assessment spreadsheet that adheres to industry standard automated tolerance levels. _With.
+Dynamic.
+Colours._

 ## Project Management